BZoennchen/supercollider-book/_build/html/_sources/chapters/preamble/technology-and-art.md

 Moviegoers are simultaneously engaged and disengaged.
 With regard to the former, we can say that cinema gives us what, in our everyday lives, we take for granted or do not acknowledge, mainly because it is too difficult to do so.
 It gives us precisely what Malick claimed to have been looking for as a student in his philosophy classes, namely, a sense of the world, if not exactly a complete knowledge of one's place in it.

+Instead of insisting, Malick is insightful.
+Instead of filling spaces, he opens them up.
+By being playful, wasteful as well as ambiguous his craft goes against the utilitarian method.
+Especially in his later works, there is barely any structure or dialog.
+He hasn't bounded his work within the 'technical' language of film like a poet who does not bound his work to the normal use of language.

 If one wants to get a better understanding of Heidegger's kind of thinking, experiencing the childhood portrayed in *The Tree of Life* is a good place to start.
 It is a meditation on *Being*.